-Friday, 22 August: St Etheldreda’s Catholic Church, 19 Egremont Street, Ely, CB6 1AE 6.15am (Sung or High Mass) TO BE CONFIRMED
+Friday, 22 August: St Etheldreda’s Catholic Church, 19 Egremont Street, Ely, CB6 1AE 6.15am (Sung or High Mass) ALREADY CONFIRMED

-Saturday, 23 August: Oxburgh Hall, Oxborough, near Swaffham, Norfolk PE33 9PS 8am (Sung or High Mass) TO BE CONFIRMED
+Saturday, 23 August: Oxburgh Hall, Oxborough, near Swaffham, Norfolk PE33 9PS 8am (Sung or High Mass) ALREADY CONFIRMED

 Sunday, 24 August: Chapel of Reconciliation, Catholic National Shrine, Walsingham, 2pm (High Mass) ALREADY CONFIRMED